newrelic/nr1-slo-r/README.md

 ## Configuring SLO/R Alert Webhook

-The availability, capacity, and latency SLO types within SLO/R are calculated using the total duration of alert violations.
+The custom events - availability, capacity, and latency SLO types within SLO/R are calculated using the total duration of alert violations.
 In order to record those alert violations we need to enable an Insights directed Webhook to capture the `open` and `close` events.

 The alert payload needs to be as specified for SLO/R to operate as expected.
 Please follow [these instructions](./docs/slor_alerts_config.md) to enable the alert event forwarding.